Privacy Amplification Via Bernoulli Sampling: Introduction

 \section{Introduction}

 Differential privacy~\cite{Dwork:2014} has emerged as the gold standard for privacy in machine learning.
-Differential privacy provides privacy by ensuring that the participation of a single person in the dataset does not change the probability of any outcome by much.
+Informally, differential privacy ensures that the participation of a single person in a dataset does not change the probability of any outcome by much.
 This is achieved by adding noise to a function, such as a classifier or a generative model, computed on the sensitive data.
-Many private machine learning algorithms require noise addition at every step of an iterative process, which in turn, results in a substantial loss in accuracy or quality of the resulting output.
-Consequently, building a model from sensitive training data while maintaining a good privacy-accuracy tradeoff is a central challenge in differentially private machine learning.

-To improve the privacy-accuracy tradeoff, a recent line of work has explored the idea of {\em{privacy amplification}}~\cite{Feldman:2018}.
-The key observation is that typical training methods involve complex yet stochastic operations such as randomly sampling a mini-batch or noisy iterations.
-If we can analyze and account for the inherent privacy gained through these operations, then we can improve the privacy-accuracy tradeoff by obtaining a tighter upper bound on the privacy loss of the entire training process.
-This has motivated analysis of the privacy amplification offered by a number of common operations such as subsampling \cite{Chaudhuri:2006, Smith:2008, Li:2011, Beimel:2014, Beimel:2014-2, Bun:2015, Balle:2018, Wang:2019, Wang:2019poisson, Mironov:2019} and stochastic gradient iterations~\cite{Feldman:2018, Balle:2019}
+In order to avoid adding noise to the data as much as possible, a trove of techniques have been developed to analyze the privacy guarantees of combinations of black-box private algorithms.
+One important example of this is privacy amplification.